ttltrk/TTT/SAP/SAP.md

 #### SAP

-The SAP (comapny = SAP SE) is a large company which is producing a large software (SAP ERP) to managing companies.
-Leader in ERP.
+The SAP (comapny = SAP SE, Waldorf Germany) is a large company which is producing a large software (SAP ERP) and creates solutions that help to managing other companies more effectively.
+SAP is Leader in ERP.

 - the company is SAP SE
-- the product is SAP ERP
+- the product is SAP ERP, SAP CRM, SAP PLM, SAP BI

 SAP = Systems Applications and Products in data processing

 ERP = ENterprise resource planning

 [^^^](#SAP)

----

 ---